Note. This is a dynamic webpage containing a lot of information, and so is best viewed on a desktop/laptop/tablet device.

 • Team-Building Projects/Homework: Students will work to recruit and lead a volunteer team to collaborate on various aspects of producing and promoting news reports, including their own podcast, ensuring a holistic real-world learning experience and a successfully launched business by the completion of the second semester.
 The finale of the course will be a Podcast Trade Show, both in-person and virtual, where each student will have a booth to present and promote his or her podcast to the student body and general public, to solicit for fans, sponsors, volunteers, and guests.

 • Measuring Success: In order to gauge the impact of this program, incoming and outgoing personal assessments will be completed by each student to measure the change in both competency and engagement.
 Final presentations and peer assessments will be utilized to evaluate students retention and ability to apply knowledge, as well as their improvement in the quality of their work over the course of the class and internship.
 Reviews will be provided by those in direct oversight of their internship.
-Another important metric will be the percentage of students who choose to continue their podcast after graducation, undertake another media internship and/or seek continued studies and/or employment in media after successful completion of the class.
+Another important metric will be the percentage of students who choose to continue their podcast after graduation, undertake another media internship and/or seek continued studies and/or employment in media after successful completion of the class.

 What Professions Regularly Use the Skills of Journalism?